Sec. Quantum Engineering and Technology

 The qudit generalization of the Bernstein–Vazirani algorithm can determine a number string of integers modulo d encoded in the oracle function [95, 119].
 First we introduce a positive integer d and consider the problem in modulo d throughout.
 Given an N-component natural number string

 for ω a root of unity Eq.
-14. The component-wize Fourier transform of a string encoded in the state is
+14. The component-wize Fourier transform of a string encoded in the state

-We denote the Fourier transform of the state as and the input state after the Fourier transform is
+We denote the Fourier transform of the

-Now we introduce the oracle as the gate such that
+Now we introduce the oracle as the

 using a single query of the oracle function.